spuds51/eventbridge-stripe-go/README.md

 `eventbridge-stripe-go` Builds a serverless architecture to handle [Stripe Webhook](https://stripe.com/docs/api/webhook_endpoints) events

 The AWS CDK stack deploys the following serverless components:
-* API Gateway endpoint used as the target for a Stripe Webhook [customer.created](https://stripe.com/docs/api/events/types#event_types-customer.created) event
+* A single API Gateway endpoint used as the target for the Stripe Webhook [customer.created](https://stripe.com/docs/api/events/types#event_types-customer.created) webhook event
 * GO Lambda function for handling API Gateway request and creation of new customer in DynamoDB
 * DynamoDB table for new customers
 * Eventbridge event bus